bigraph-toolkit-suite/bigraphs.bigraph-framework/etc/doc/docusaurus/docs/simulation.md

 ;
 ```

-The options are divided into several categories which can be accessed by
+The individual options are divided into several categories which can be accessed by
-their builder classes.
+their respective builder classes.

-Currently, the following option categories are available:
+Currently, the following categories are available:

 - `ModelCheckingOptions.TransitionOptions`
 - `ModelCheckingOptions.ExportOptions`

-These are explained in the following.
+They are explained in the following.

+### Transition options

-### Stopping Criteria
+#### Stopping Criteria
 Notice that `ModelCheckingOptions.TransitionOptions` let us specify some stopping criteria by
 acquiring its builder by calling `ModelCheckingOptions.TransitionOptions.transitionOpts()`:

 - Maximal Number of transitions to allow
 - Maximal Number of states to compute
 - Time
-- Predicates (see below)
+- Predicates (are explained in [Verification](./verification))

 The following methods are available through the `ModelCheckingOptions.exportOpts()` builder instance:

-### Graph Export
+### Export options

 The `ModelCheckingOptions.ExportOptions` class allows specifying a file path where the reaction graph (i.e., transition system)
 and the individual states shall be written to.
 If these options are left empty then the graphs are not exported.